cwfitzgerald/cs-127-python-project/README.md

    - Display results post enter
    - Results Page
      - Search bar on top
-     - Lists relevant documents w/ a bit of information (depending on dataset possibly)
-     - A way to navigate back to Home
    - Document info page
-     - Grep-like searching through the document
-     - Displaying the document with highlighting the results.
-       - List amount of word appearance
-     - Statistics about the document (some basic stat analysis)
-     - A way to navigate back to Home or Results.
-   - Host on Connor’s website (cs-project.connorwadefitzgerald.com)
  - Core
    - Inverse Index Generator
    - Query Parser